DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Evaluation

 \subsubsection{Accuracy Preservation}

-We rigorously evaluated the generation quality of \ours against the original diffusion implementation and state-of-the-art acceleration baselines across four diverse benchmarks. \cref{tab:accuracy} summarizes the accuracy and throughput performance on LLaDA 8B Instruct and Dream 7B Instruct.
+We evaluate the generation quality of \ours against the original diffusion implementation and state-of-the-art acceleration baselines across four diverse benchmarks. \cref{tab:accuracy} summarizes the accuracy and throughput performance on LLaDA 8B Instruct and Dream 7B Instruct compared with the baselines.
+To ensure deterministic accuracy evaluation, we use greedy token prediction and deterministically unmask tokens with the highest score according to each model's default setting: LLaDA uses the softmax confidence score, while Dream selects the unmasking position with the lowest entropy.

-The core advantage of \ours lies in its ability to distinguish ``essential'' updates from ``redundant'' ones.
-Unlike fixed-schedule methods or static caching that skip computations based on rigid heuristics, DyLLM's layer-adaptive saliency mechanism ensures that critical state transitions are never bypassed.
+\ours accelerates inference by selectively recomputing tokens whose attention contexts change significantly, while reusing cached activations for tokens with stable representations.
+Unlike fixed-schedule methods or static caching schemes that rely on rigid heuristics, \ours adapts the amount of computation at each layer based on token saliency, preserving critical state transitions.
 This allows \ours to maintain near-lossless accuracy across all benchmarks.

-Fast-dLLM employs a fixed rule to select the tokens to recompute with rigid block-based caching, which might contain critical tokens.
-PrefixCache and DualCache rarely refresh KV cache of prompt tokens, incurring biased locality where the model focuses on the future tokens and neglects necessary updates in the past tokens.
+Fast-dLLM determines the recomputation region using a fixed block-based rule, which can miss critical tokens that fall outside the selected block.
+PrefixCache and DualCache rarely refresh the KV cache of prompt tokens, which can bias computation toward the active decoding region and miss necessary updates to previously fixed tokens including prompt tokens.
 In contrast, \ours dynamically recomputes the tokens based on their importance, maintaining higher model fidelity than existing frameworks.

-While dLLM-Cache yields higher accuracy even than the baseline in some cases, it suffers from the difficulty of generalization, requiring extensive tuning of hyperparameters ($K_P$, $K_R$) for each specific model and dataset (see \cref{sec:dllm_cache_config}).
+While dLLM-Cache yields the highest accuracy in some cases, it suffers from the difficulty of generalization, requiring extensive tuning of hyperparameters ($K_P$, $K_R$) for each specific model and dataset (see \cref{sec:dllm_cache_config}).
 Both Fast-dLLM and dLLM-Cache fix the number of computed tokens in every step before execution without prompt-awareness.
+This lack of prompt awareness can lead to either recomputing unnecessary stable tokens or missing tokens that become important for a particular input.